Famous for being the world’s largest land animal migration, Africa’s great wildebeest migration takes place each year in Tanzania and Kenya.

 Located Close to the River

 It’s important to make sure that your camp is located close to the Mara River so you can have easy access to all the action (or return quickly if need be.)
 In addition, you should ask ahead of time which river crossing points your camp is near.
-There are many known crossing spots along the length of the river and most are used in some months more than others.
-In addition, the crossings are generally spread out, so traveling from one to another could take up to an hour and could cause you to miss the wildebeest river crossing while in transit.
+There are many known crossing spots along the length of the river, and most are used in some months more than others.
+In addition, the crossings are generally spread out, so travelling from one to another could take up to an hour and could cause you to miss the wildebeest river crossing while in transit.

-Hire a Local Guide
+Hire A Local Guide

-Not only is hiring a local guide a great way to be a sustainable traveler and support the local economy, but the truth is that no one knows more than the locals when it comes to the unspoken rules of following the wildebeest migration in the Serengeti.
+Not only is hiring a local guide a great way to be a sustainable traveller and support the local economy, but the truth is that no one knows more than the locals when it comes to the unspoken rules of following the wildebeest migration in the Serengeti.

 Frank knew exactly where to park our safari vehicle while we patiently waited for herds to choose crossing points.